box/developer.box.com/content/guides/identity-management/associating-users/1-find-associations.md

 ---
-rank: 1
 related_endpoints:
   - get-users
 related_guides:
-  - sso/connecting-users/create-association
+  - identity-management/associating-users/create-association
 ---

-# Search for Existing SSO Users
+# Find associated user

 When a user logs into a Box custom application with their SSO provider, the first step that should be taken is to see if that user already exists from a